-The Environmental Studies Program plays a strong role in guiding tenure-track faculty in their development as teachers.
-The program chair and an assigned mentor provide written feedback based on in-class observations at least once each academic year (more optimally once a semester, but time constraints do not always permit this).
-By the time a colleague is up for tenure, all or nearly all of the tenured colleagues in the program should have observed and evaluated their teaching.
-A colleague's yearly program mentor will be happy to discuss problems or issues that arise in teaching and the mentor should be considered a good first source for information about the program's teaching expectations.
+The Biology Department plays a strong role in guiding tenure-track faculty in their development as teachers.
+The department chair and an assigned departmental mentor provide written feedback based on in-class observations at least once each academic year (more optimally once a term, but time constraints do not always permit this).
+By the time a colleague is up for tenure, all or nearly all of the tenured colleagues in the department should have observed and evaluated his/her teaching.
+A colleague's yearly departmental mentor will be happy to discuss problems or issues that arise in teaching and the mentor should be considered a good first source for information about the department's teaching expectations.

-In the months before the tenure (or pre-tenure) review, probationary faculty will be asked to share a statement of teaching philosophy, syllabi, exams, summary IDEA reports, and assignments with tenured program colleagues for review.
-Chairs do have access to a candidate's IDEA data, but any use of them should be done so in collaboration with the candidate.
+In the months before the tenure (or pre-tenure) review, probationary faculty will be asked to share a statement of teaching philosophy, syllabi, exams, summary IDEA reports, and assignments with tenured department colleagues for review.
+College policy does not require that the summary IDEA data be shared with tenured departmental colleagues, but it is the long-standing practice of the department that this information be shared.
+This information is critical, as it allows tenured department members to put favorable or unfavorable anecdotal comments they may have heard from students into a context of a more complete assessment of student responses.
 As a final form of assessment, the chair, in consultation with the candidate, will interview selected students about the candidate's teaching at least before the tenure review.
-It is the obligation of the program chair to make any programmatic concerns about a tenure candidate's teaching known to that colleague as soon as practically possible.
+It is the obligation of the department chair to make any departmental concerns about a tenure candidate's teaching known to that colleague as soon as practically possible.

-The program expects that candidates for promotion or post-tenure reviews will demonstrate continued growth and investment in teaching.
-However, tenured faculty are expected to be able to "chart their own course" with respect to the development of excellent scholarly teaching as the program does not provide mentoring or annual reviews for tenured faculty.
+Candidates for promotion should demonstrate their strengths in the classroom in the same manner as a tenure-track person.
+The department expects that candidates for promotion or merit reviews will demonstrate continued growth and investment in teaching.
+However, tenured faculty are expected to be able to "chart their own course" with respect to the development of excellent scholarly teaching as the department does not provide mentoring or annual reviews for tenured faculty.
 Tenured colleagues are encouraged to make full use of the college's resources available for faculty development in teaching.

-The program recognizes that good teaching means more than just good student evaluations.
-We value colleagues who demonstrate rigor in their teaching and learning, including investigating, developing, and assessing new pedagogical models and styles of instruction, while keeping student welfare and learning as the ultimate goal.
+The department recognizes that good teaching means more than just good student evaluations.
+We value colleagues who are willing to investigate, develop, and assess new pedagogical models and styles of instruction, while keeping student welfare and learning as the ultimate goal.
 We also recognize that students can be resistant to new and unfamiliar pedagogies.
-We support faculty engaged in the assessment of new pedagogies, even those which may be initially unpopular with students, so long as faculty members remain centered on student welfare and learning and continue to take student concerns seriously.
+We support faculty engaged in the assessment of new pedagogies, even those that may be initially unpopular with students, so long as faculty members remain centered on student welfare and learning and continue to take student concerns seriously.

-The program requires that all faculty (tenured and tenure-track) construct their courses in a way that supports our shared curricular goals.
-This is especially important in our core classes but is significant throughout the curriculum.
-Faculty should have a solid working knowledge of the program's learning outcomes and be able to demonstrate how their classes implement and/or support these outcomes in addition to the College-wide Student Learning Outcomes.
+The department requires that all faculty (tenured and tenure-track) construct their courses in a way that supports our shared curricular goals.
+This is especially important in our core classes (Molecules to Cells, Ecosystems to Organisms, Genetics, and Senior Inquiry (SI)), but is significant throughout the curriculum.
+Faculty should have a solid working knowledge of the Biology learning outcomes and demonstrate how their classes support student development of those outcomes.